bishaldhimal4444/Cloud_Cost_Optimization_WhiteNotes/DataTransfer/README.md

 -	AWS Direct Connect
 o	Use Direct Connect when sending data to on-premises networks.
 AWS Direct Connect can reduce network costs, increase bandwidth throughput, and provide a more consistent network experience than internet-based connections.

+###### 2. DT between AWS Region/Inter-Region
+-	Avoid cross-region data transfer unless your business case requires it.
+-	Place your S3 buckets in a region where most of your other resources are located to minimize unnecessary data movements across the global network.

+###### 3. DT within an AWS Regioin/Inter-AZ
+-	DT between resources within the same AZ is free when using private IPs.
+-	DT between Application Load Balancers (ALB) and backend resources (e.g. EC2 instances) within the same AWS Region is free.
+-	Use resources within the same AZ where possible.
+-	DT over a VPC peering connection that stays within an AZ is free.
+-	Some multi-AZ configurations for replication purposes are exempt from charges when replicating data across AZs.
+These include: Amazon Aurora, Amazon Neptune, and Amazon RDS.
+Use private IPs where possible for resources when sending traffic between them.
+-	Use Gateway VPC Endpoints for S3 and DynamoDB.
+-	Place NAT Gateway in the same AZ with the backend instances where possible